mattcheah/cover-letter-snippets/README.md

 ## Using Snippets

-Install Cover-Letter-Snippets with `npm i cover-letter-snippets` Enter the command `snippets` to start a localhost server that will serve the application on `localhost:3141`.
+Install Cover-Letter-Snippets with `npm i cover-letter-snippets` (Note: Some users may have to install globally `npm i -g cover-letter-snippets`)

+Enter the command `snippets` to start a localhost server that will serve the application on `localhost:3141`.
 A browser will open automatically.

 First, paste the URI (including UN and Password) from your Mlab database and click "Connect to Database".